-This method is described in further detail in the MRP Program Notice of Funding Availability (NOFA).
+This method is described in further detail in the MRP Program Notice of Funding Availability (NOFA), issued on November 30, 2019.

-Municipalities interested in participating in the Program shall submit applications to recoveryCDBG@vivienda.pr.gov upon the publication of the MRP Program NOFA and the instructions set forth within.
-Applications will be reviewed on a first-come, first-served basis.
+Municipalities interested in participating in the Program were required to submit their applications in accordance with the instructions detailed in the NOFA.
+The NOFA established a sixty (60) day application period. shall submit applications to recoveryCDBG@vivienda.pr.gov upon the publication of the MRP Program NOFA and the instructions set forth within.
+Applications will be were reviewed on a first-come, first-served basis.

-PRDOH will provide technical assistance in the form of workshops and/or one-on-one discussions in order to assist the Applicants in the initial stages of the planning process.
+PRDOH will has provided technical assistance in the form of workshops and/or one-onone discussions in order to assist the Applicants in the initial stages of the planning process.

-Once the initial Application submission and Technical Assistance training are completed, participants shall enter into a Subrecipient Agreement (SRA) with PRDOH certifying that compliance with CDBG-DR requirements will be met in order to access allocated funding and to establish planning process requirements.
+Once the Upon completion of initial Application submission and Technical Assistance training are completed, participants shall entered into a Subrecipient Agreement (SRA) with PRDOH certifying that compliance with CDBG-DR requirements will be met in order to access allocated funding and to establishing planning process requirements.
 Municipal governments must agree to take part in the MRP Program in order to fully participate in subsequent funding rounds of the City Revitalization Program.
 By participating in and completing this process, each of Puerto Rico's seventy-eight (78) municipal governments will have the opportunity to access additional Program funds with the goal of at least two (2) eligible project Applications per municipality.